redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 All of the HTTP headers remains the same except for the name of the URL which is now uniform across all private and public endpoints thus simplifying the communication flow and tracing.

-To enable different groups of users to access a shared backend service via a common API, this can be accomplished by creating another custom domain name specific to the user group with an A record alias in Route 53 as described.
-When the custom URL is invoked the custom domain name will show up in HTTP request headers  injected by AWS API Gateway; thus enabling the shared backend service to filter the traffic by user group.
-Other permutations are also possible such as creating separate API endpoints for each user group with unique VPC links and filtering based on the ENI IP address in the HTTP request header.
+To enable different groups of users to access a shared backend service via a common API, this can be accomplished by creating another custom domain name specific to the user group.
+When the custom domain URL is invoked the custom domain name will show up in HTTP request headers injected by AWS API Gateway; thus enabling the backend service to filter incoming traffic.
+Other permutations are also possible such as creating separate API endpoints for each user group mapping to seperate VPC links and filtering based on the IP address of the ENI in the HTTP request header.

 ***